fronterahacks/cs-mentorship-program/mentor-guides/data-science-guide.md

 # Data Science Guide 📊

-## Introductions and goals
+## Introductions and Goals
 - Introductions
 - Define two short-term goals to accomplish by the end of the academic year
 - Define long-term career goals
 - Alternate careers: machine learning engineering, analytics, research, product management, etc.
 - Ask if they are interested in doing a project!

-## Different career paths for Data Science
+## Different Career Paths for Data Science
 - Types of [Jobs](https://www.indeed.com/career-advice/finding-a-job/data-science-career) you can get with Data Science:
   - Data Journalist
   - Data Analyst